Glenn T. Seaborg: Pioneering work in nuclear chemistry

 In February 1941, Seaborg and his collaborators produced plutonium-239 through the bombardment of uranium.
 In their experiments bombarding uranium with deuterons, they observed the creation of neptunium, element 93.
 But it then underwent beta-decay, forming a new element, plutonium, with 94 protons.
 Plutonium is fairly stable, but undergoes alpha-decay, which explained the presence of alpha particles coming from neptunium.
 Thus, on March 28, 1941, Seaborg, physicist Emilio Segrè and Berkeley chemist Joseph W. Kennedy were able to show that plutonium (then known only as element 94) was fissile, an important distinction that was crucial to the decisions made in directing Manhattan Project research.
 In 1966, Room 307 of Gilman Hall on the campus at the Berkeley, where Seaborg did his work, was declared a US National Historic Landmark.

+Later in 1941 and early 1942, Seaborg, John W. Gofman and Raymond W. Stoughton identified uranium-233 and showed that it is fissile, making it a potential nuclear fuel alongside uranium-235 and plutonium-239.
+Their report was sent to the Uranium Committee on April 14, 1942, but wartime secrecy delayed its open publication until 1947.

 In addition to plutonium, he is credited as a lead discoverer of americium, curium, and berkelium, and as a co-discoverer of californium, einsteinium, fermium, mendelevium, nobelium and seaborgium, the first element named after a living person.
 He shared the Nobel Prize in Chemistry in 1951 with Edwin McMillan for "their discoveries in the chemistry of the first transuranium elements."